dfgHiatus/dfgSocket/README.txt

 Step 0) Have a web camera plugged in and make sure it's the default device.

 Step 1) Install Python 3.8.6.
 If you already have python installed, you may need to upgrade/downgrade.
+Be sure to add python to PATH to run those batch files, since it uses pip directly.
 - https://www.python.org/downloads/release/python-386/?hn

 Step 2) Install needed packages by running INSTALL.bat.
 While these are the ones I explicitly use, there may some being used behind the scenes - let me know if I'm missing anything.